Automate your development process

 Conclusion

-Although Codemagic started as an official CI/CD solution dedicated just for Flutter apps, it now welcomes all mobile projects to the fastest CI/CD.
-You can easily build, test, and publish your Android, iOS, React Native and Flutter apps with Codemagic CI/CD.
+Although Codemagic started as an official CI/CD solution dedicated solely to Flutter apps, it now welcomes all mobile projects to the fastest CI/CD.
+You can easily build, test and publish your Android, iOS, React Native and Flutter apps with Codemagic CI/CD.

 As you can see, building native Android apps on Codemagic using the codemagic.yaml